-As a preview of our results, we first document a novel fact that prior to labor market entry, college students have imprecise beliefs about available wage distributions for their majors.
+We first document a novel fact that prior to labor market entry, college students have imprecise beliefs about available wage distributions for their majors.
 We find that students tend to underestimate the 25th percentile salary and overestimate the 75th percentile salary, with 90% of students overestimating the interquartile range of the distribution.
 Notably, we are measuring students' beliefs about the whole within-major distribution, rather than their beliefs about their personal ability or personally attainable salaries - suggesting a difference driven by information about the whole distribution itself, rather than beliefs about personal ability.
-We show that this relates to how students set reservation wages - students with more optimistic beliefs about the job distribution tend to set higher reservation wages, while students with more pessimistic beliefs set lower reservation wages.
+Across students, there is large variation both in the magnitude and direction of the error: students underestimate the 25th percentile and median by as much as -100% and overestimate by as much as +200%, while underestimating the 75th percentile by as much as -100% and overestimating by as much as +400%.

 We then show that post-treatment, changing beliefs on the external wage distribution for the treatment group changes students' reservation wages.
 Students given the information treatment adjust their reservation wages based on how far they were from the accurate wage.
 This result remains robust to inclusions of prior behavioral explanations such as confidence and risk aversion, which affect reservation wages by an order of magnitude lower than the information treatment.
 Finally, we use a two-stage least squares strategy to show the impact of adjusting reservation wages via the information channel on graduating students' wages and employment probability.
 We find that each 1% increase in the reservation wage via the information channel leads to a 1.28% increase in total compensation conditional on accepting a job, a result statistically significant at the 5% level.
 We show that this result is due to both an increase in base salary and an increase in the likelihood of receiving a bonus salary.
-On the other hand, we find a negative but statistically non-significant effect on employment: each 1% increase in the reservation wage via the information channel leads to a 0.56% lower chance of being employed.
+On the other hand, we find a negative but statistically non-significant effect on employment: each 1% increase in the reservation wage via the information channel leads to a 0.56%lower chance of being employed.
 This matches what we would expect from standard job search models, in which workers with higher reservation wages reject more jobs.
-In addition, the treatment group experiences wage compression compared to the control group.
-This suggests a stronger role for information mechanisms than previously believed, particularly in driving aversionand confidence; Maestas et al. 2018 for a discussion on the valuation on non-wage amenities, Gerards (2020) and Topa (2021) for a discussion on liquidity constraints, and Smitizsky et al. (2021) for a discussion on time valuation.
+In addition, there is some evidence that the treatment group experiences wage compression compared to the control group.
+We find that the wage dispersion of treatment students' personally achievable wage distributions, summarized via the mean-min wage ratio, shrinks by 0.13 compared to the control group, a difference significant at the 5% level.
+However, we find no statistically significant difference between the distributional variance of the reservation wage between treatment and control.
+Overall, our results suggest a stronger role for information mechanisms than previously believed.